timbray/quamina/PATTERNS.md

 As of release 1.0, Quamina supports Exists and Anything-But Patterns, but does not yet support any other EventBridge patterns.
 Note that a
-Shellstyle Pattern with a trailing `*` is equivalent to a `prefix` pattern.
+Wildcard Pattern with a trailing `*` is equivalent to a `prefix` pattern.